lostechies/blog/_derickbailey/2012-02-06-3-stages-of-a-backbone-applications-startup.md

 Every application has an initialization stage.
 Some are more elaborate than others.
 At times you can get away with the over-simplified &#8220;app&#8221; object with an &#8220;init&#8221; method on it, like many of the sample apps and boilerplate codes will suggest:

-[gist id=1731648 file=1.js]
+{% gist 1731648 1.js %}

 But when you get in to an application of any significant size and complexity, the single &#8220;init&#8221; method becomes a junk drawer where you tend to throw code because you haven&#8217;t yet identified where it should belong.
 Using a series of small initializer functions for each area of your application will help to alleviate this problem, as I&#8217;ve mentioned before.
 But the real question is:

 What goes in the initializers?